artefactual/atom-docs/user-manual/import-export/csv-import.rst

      - if both are present AtoM will default to using the *qubitParentSlug*)
    * Any records to be imported as children of an existing record in AtoM use the proper *qubitParentSlug* of the existing parent record
+   * You have reviewed the list of :ref:`csv-descriptions-update-fields`
    * You have reviewed how the :ref:`authority record matching <csv-actor-matching>` behavior works above, and know what to expect with your import.
    * If you are using the "Delete and replace" method with hierarchical data -